acemany/pypyditor/README.md

 # pypyditor

- A little more complicated than simple python text editor
+ A little more complicated than simple python(now java) text editor